Kraken Rum

 Kraken Black Spiced Rum is a Caribbean black spiced rum.
-It is distributed in the United States by Proximo Spirits, and named after the kraken, a mythical giant squid-like sea monster.
+The brand is owned and distributed by Proximo Spirits of Jersey City, New Jersey and named after the kraken, a mythical giant octopus like sea monster.

 Product description and packaging

 Kraken Rum was introduced in 2010.
 The base rum is from Trinidad, distilled from molasses made from sugar cane.
 The rum is aged 1–2 years and then blended with a mix of 11 spices, including cinnamon, ginger and clove.
 The liquid is black, revealing hints of brown when held up to the light.

 The bottle is styled after a Victorian rum bottle, with two hoop handles based on the tradition of hanging a bottle to prevent breakages.
 The bottle has a black and white paper label featuring an illustration of a giant squid captioned with its scientific name, Architeuthis dux.
 The bottle's back label states that it is "imported rum from the Caribbean blended with natural flavors."

 Beginning in 2015, Proximo began selling Kraken Ghost White Rum exclusively in Mexico.

 In early 2020, Kraken released two new pre-mixed flavours, Kraken & Dry and Kraken & Cola, increasing its hold on the Australian market.

 Kraken's Ceramic Flagons were produced by UK based Pottery firm Wade Ceramics, though ceased contractual agreements in 2020.